tibounise/FreemobileNotificationSender/README.md

 cp config.example.php config.php
 ```

 Then edit config.php to match your API's credentials.
 Once everything is set, run `testapi.php`.
+You should receive a 160-characters SMS.

 ## Donate